Roasted Brussels sprouts with hazelnuts & goat’s cheese

 Preparation

-- Preheat the oven to 220°C (or 200°C fan).
+- Preheat the oven to 220 °C (or 200 °C fan).

 - Roughly chop the hazelnuts.

-- Peel the garlic and finely chop it.
+- Peel the garlic and finely chop.

-- Strip the thyme leaves from the stems.
+- Strip the leaves from the thyme sprigs.

-- Remove the seeds from the pomegranate.
+- Remove the seeds from the pomegranate and set aside.

 Method